BAI moves to disaffiliate KBA

 The Badminton Association of India (BAI) has moved to disaffiliate the Karnataka Badminton Association (KBA) citing KBA’s non-compliance towards amending its Constitution and bringing it in line with BAI bylaws.

-The bone of contention is the constitution of the KBA Executive Committee, which has 10 life members and nine district representatives in a 19-member Executive Committee, thereby reducing the districts to a minority.
+The bone of contention is the constitution of the KBA Executive Committee, which has 10 life members and nine district representatives in a 19-member body, thereby reducing the districts to a minority.

 Back in February, Shalini Rajneesh, Additional Chief Secretary, Youth Empowerment and Sports, Karnataka, had written to the Union Sports Ministry flagging this as an issue, and that it was a violation of clause 3.10 of the Sports Code which asks for at least 50% of the district associations to be affiliated to the state federation, which is in turn affiliated to the national body.